 Once you file a homeowner claim, it's important you get a contractor who meets your standards and the requirements of your insurance company.
-You also want make sure you don't get stuck paying additional costs.
+You also want to make sure you don't get stuck paying additional costs.

 Find a good contractor

 Your company may suggest a list of contractors or "preferred providers" it's worked with before.
 However, you have the right to select your own contractor.

 Once your insurance company determines the cost to repair your property, your contractor may be asked to share their estimate with the insurance company.
 If they disagree, you may need to pay the difference.

 Ask about a guarantee

 Typically, contractors guarantee their work for a certain period of time, and if needed, will come back and make repairs at no additional charge.
 If you use a contractor the insurance company chooses, then your insurer should guarantee their work.